Grain Storage Foundation Repair

-URETEK ICR was contacted regarding settlement in two identical 1.5 million bushel grain flat storage buildings.
-The overall structure dimensions were 600 ft. long by 135 ft. wide with a Quonset style roof.
+Two identical 1.5 million bushel grain storage buildings, one located in Roscoe, South Dakota and the other in Andover, South Dakota, were experiencing concrete foundation settlement.
+The overall structure dimensions were 600 ft. long by 135 ft. wide with an arched roof.
 Below the floor of the storage buildings, a tunnel with conveyance system and a series of aeration tunnels were installed to facilitate moisture control and grain transport.

 During construction of the facilities, both structures experienced a major rain event and an accumulation of snow prior to installation of the roof system.
 It is thought that the runoff from both events seeped through the joints where the tunnels and slabs meet causing erosion along the exterior of the tunnels and saturating sub-soils.

 Over the course of the first 1.5 years of service, both facilities experienced settlement to varying degrees.
 The Roscoe location had settlement averaging 1.5 inches and with a maximum of 3 inches while the Andover location did not exceed an average of .75 of an inch.
 There were two areas of concern for the owners:

 - The area between the centralized conveyance tunnel.

 - The aeration tunnels.
 Specifically, a 12 ft. wide by 600 ft. long section on either side of the tunnel had settled and cracked.
 All slabs were 8 in. thick reinforced 3,000 psi concrete.

 URETEK was contacted to help level the concrete foundation, and stabilize the underlying soils.
 Soil testing performed showed no specific soil anomalies at depth at either site.
 Therefore, The URETEK Method® was employed to lift and stabilize the storage facilities.